SergioRoldan/Seths-Network/README.md

         - ChannelFinal: Defines the operation of a state channel and inherits from the previous 3 smart contracts
         - Factory: Defines the main and public contract of the Seths Network capable of creating channels

-- /discarted_contracts: Contains smart contracts discarted during the development of the network
+- /discarted_contracts: Contains smart contracts discarded during the development of the network
     - Channel.sol: Non-forwarding channel, first step of the ChannelFinal contract
     - ChannelExtension.sol: Extension to the previous channel to make it able to forward transactions, previous to ChannelFinal
-    - Test.sol: Used to test the two previous contracts for security, efficieny and correct operation
+    - Test.sol: Used to test the two previous contracts for security, efficiency and correct operation

-- /dist: Contains angular-electron app build using production flag (Doens't exist before build)
+- /dist: Contains angular-electron app build using production flag (Doesn’t exist before build)
-    - angular-truffle-dapp/: includes an html index, a styles page and some js files compiled for the ts
+    - angular-truffle-dapp/: includes an html index, a styles page and some js files compiled for the ts files

 - /e2e: Folder created by angular to contain e2e definitions, end2end automatic testing